|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Primary Care and VFC Incentive Program

-Effective for services provided January 1, 2013, through December 31, 2014, MHCP reimburses the following services at enhanced rates to eligible providers under the Primary Care and Vaccines for Children (VFC) Incentive Program:
+For services provided January 1, 2013, through December 31, 2014, MHCP reimburses the following services at enhanced rates to eligible providers under the Primary Care and Vaccines for Children (VFC) Incentive Program:

 Eligible services may be provided to fee-for-service (FFS) MHCP recipients or enrollees covered by DHS-contracted managed care organizations (MCO).

 See Enhanced Rates for information about implementation of the enhanced rates and claims reprocessing.

 To be eligible for enhanced payment of the covered services, physicians must currently practice in one of the following specialties, as defined by the American Board of Medical Specialties (ABMS), American Board of Physician Specialties (ABPS) or American Osteopathic Association (AOA):